Finding high-quality flower website templates can be a real challenge, even if you know your…

 We just wrapped up our list of the best free Ghost themes, but letting go won’t be that easy.
 Not before we take a deeper look at what the premium Ghost themes market brings to the table.
 That’s right, we will count down several of the most prestigious and most sought after premium Ghost themes.
 These extend way beyond the functionality that open-source Ghost themes have brought to the table.
 Perhaps not always, but the majority of the time.
 The following themes pack some unique features and additions that you won’t find anywhere else on the web.

-Paperleaf boasts a masonry grid layout which will allow for visitors to quickly access all your content within a single page, or as many posts as you allow to display on the homepage.
+Paperleaf boasts a masonry grid layout which will allow for visitors to quickly access all your content within a single page.
+Even as many posts as you allow to display on the homepage.
 It is a minimal theme that will work in situations where you need a business blog, a simple blog site to share your stories, or simply to share interesting list posts.
 Paperleaf is the bridge for sharing your ideas to the world in an eloquent way.
 Theme is fully responsive and works well on many device types, from mobile phones to desktop computers.
 Graphics and icons are ready for high-resolution screens.

 Aspire is a full-scale Ghost blogging theme that you may use on blogging projects that involve media reporting, constant content updates, and generally content that aims at an interactive audience.
 Blog posts are carefully tailored to feature things like a full sidebar, content tags, author bio information, related navigation posts (previous and next), comments and recommended content.
 It’s everything you would expect from a blogging theme.
 Has support for Twitter and Instagram feeds to display your latest social shares.
 Optimized for search engines.